 Eti Aluminum is Turkey’s single primary aluminum producer and is one of the first members of the Turkish Materials Marketplace (TMM) platform.
 Established in 1973, the company is an integrated facility that includes the whole process from raw material to end-product.

 Red mud is generated as a waste material during the refining of the bauxite ore which is also known as raw aluminum.
 The generated mud is regularly stored in a region close to the facility with proper permits from the Ministry of Environment and Urbanization.
-As of now, this non-hazardous mud has accumulated up to 7 million tons.

 Throughout the world, red mud in similar characteristics is generated from aluminum production and it remains to be one of the primary issues the sector faces due to the quantity of the waste.
 Research has shown that annual red mud production around the world is around 120 million tons.
 This figure adds up to 2,7 billion tons when the stored and accumulated material are also taken into consideration.
 The currently recycled amount is relatively small.